 Chapter 4 of this report explored the use of the internet and attitudes to its use.
 Consistent with the overall population, use of the internet was very high, with more than 95% of the Transitioned ADF and the 2015 Regular ADF using the internet at least every day.
 The majority used a search engine to find information and about 10% deliberately accessed a specific website.
 The majority of Transitioned ADF and Regular ADF were online for one to four hours per day.
 Transitioned ADF were more likely to report using the internet after 11 pm than 2015 Regular ADF, which is an expected result given the nature of active military service and the need to be alert and at work early.
-That said, use of the internet after 11 pm was common in both groups, with one third of the Transitioned ADF and 2015 Regular ADF, approximately one in three with a probable 30-day disorder spent five or more hours per day on the internet.
-Forty-five per cent of Transitioned ADF with a probable disorder were more likely to use the internet after 11 pm.
+That said, use of the internet after 11 pm was common in both groups, with one third of the Transitioned ADF and one quarter of the 2015 Regular ADF reporting such use.
+In the Transitioned ADF and 2015 Regular ADF, approximately one in three with a probable 30-day disorder spent five or more hours per day on the internet.
+Forty-five per cent of Transitioned ADF with a probable disorder were more likely to use the internet after 11 pm while 33% of the 2015 Regular ADF with a probable disorder used the internet after 11 pm.